Search Menu Toggle

 Close Menu

-It was a very wet February, with rainfall well above average.
-That means our water resources are still in a good position.
-8 out of the last 12 months have been wetter than average, but it's still important for us all to save water throughout the year, even in the autumn and winter months.
+Summer rainfall was well above average, and our water resources remain in a good position thanks to the winter rainfall.
+Even though nine of the last twelve months have been wetter than average, it's still important for everyone to save water all year long.

 Why haven’t you put in a hosepipe ban?